Complete Control: Background

 During the tracking session, some Clash and Perry biographies claim, Perry blew out a studio mixing board attempting to get a deep bass sound out of Paul Simonon's instrument, while a 1979 New Musical Express and Hit Parader article penned by Strummer and Jones stated that Perry had complimented Jones' guitar playing, saying he "played with an iron fist".
 Perry's contribution to the track, however, was toned down – the band went back and fiddled with the song themselves to bring the guitars out and played down the echo Perry had dropped on it.
 The song was also Topper Headon's first recording with the band, following the departure of Terry Chimes.

 "Complete Control" reached number 28 on the singles chart, making it the Clash's first Top 30 release.
-It immediately became one of The Clash’s most popular songs.
+It immediately became one of the Clash’s most popular songs.
 Listeners to the John Peel show voted "Complete Control" number 2 in 1978’s Festive Fifty.

 In 1999, CBS Records reissued the single with a live version of "Complete Control".
 In 2004, Rolling Stone rated the song as No. 361 on its list of the 500 Greatest Songs of All Time.
 The song is featured as a playable track in the video games Guitar Hero: Aerosmith and Rock Band.
 The Guardian described it as "the high watermark of the Clash’s punk period".

 In 1980, guitarist Chuck Berry was asked to review some modern records by the St. Louis Jet Lag fanzine.
 After reviewing the Sex Pistols' "God Save the Queen", the next song to be reviewed was "Complete Control", his review read: "Sounds like the first one.
 The rhythm and chording work well together.
 Did this guy have a sore throat when he sang the vocals?"

 Track listing

+All tracks written by Joe Strummer/Mick Jones.